proedl10/mgt4250project/README.md

 ### Project Questions
 - Q1: What are the key drivers for income inequality?
 - Q2: How does race affect the median income of everyday people?
-- Q3: What is the impact of Education on income levels?
+- Q3: What is the impact of education on income levels?

 ### Importance of our Questions